rubenschuckit/personal-website-11ty/posts/2020-year-in-review.md

 ![Google](/static/img/glogo.png "Google")

 Still, there were other big changes in store.
 I had decided to switch jobs to Google.
 As my start date grew nearer, cities around the country began issuing shelter in place warnings.
-My lat week at JPMorgan turned out being remote :( Most of my belongings were stuck in the Chicago Chase Tower skyscraper.
+My last week at JPMorgan turned out being remote.
+Most of my belongings were stuck in the Chicago Chase Tower skyscraper.
 But not only was my last week remote, so was my first at Google.

+# Leaving Chicago

+My departure from Chicago was delayed to say the least.
+My first day at Google was in late April.
+I was able to extend my lease until the end of July, at which point I moved into one of Google's corporate apartments in Chicago until they unfroze relocations.

+I found it *especially* difficult to leave my apartment and neighborhood.
+As a renter, I never developed a sense of equity in the place and knew clearly that I would not be there forever.
+But leaving forced me to confront the fact that I had built a *home* there.
+In college I stayed in a different apartment every year, so really my stay in that apartment was the longest duration I had lived in one place since my childhood home, which I had not lived in for 6 years.

+But my fixation on my apartment was merely a symptom of a broader feeling.
+The feeling of moving on.
+After looking at my blank apartment after the movers finished, I couldn't help but harken back to the first time I viewed that apartment in an identical state.
+And it felt like my years there had been erased.
+That my time spent there had been reset so that the next tenant could build what I built there.
+And of course this is the case, in order for the space to feel my own there couldn't be a semblance of the previous tenants.

+But again, I fixated on my apartment because it was an easy target.
+The same could be said for how I felt about leaving Chicago.
+Moving out of my apartment is such a permanent act, and it forced me to confront that this chapter of my life was closing.
+And it forced me to confront that, Chicago no longer being the dominant chapter, that memory would begin to fade.
+Just as previous parts of my life began to fade into the distance.
+And although this is a necessary prerequisite for being in a position to create chapters we look back fondly on in the first place, being in the corporate apartment in a new neighborhood in Chicago prevented the new chapter from being written.
+I had finished one chapter and instead of being able to start the new one I was stuck merely writing the new chapter's name in the table of contents and writing nothing more.